 He came close to achieving his goal of besting Keats (who died at 25).
 When he was 24, his first play, The Prodigal, debuted at the Downtown Theatre on Feb.
 11, 1960.
 It was a resounding success.
 His Orestes was a youth with an existential cast, rebelling against 1950s social conformism and only reluctantly pursued society's demand that he revenge his father's death.
 "The supple style is his own," wrote Brooks Atkinson in the New York Times, "serious, yet ironically humorous when the occasion requires a change of mood; articulate about moral issues; resolute in the statement of the conflict between Orestes and Agamemnon; mature in characterization."

+The Prodigal won a 1960 Drama Desk Award and an Obie Award.
 The follow-up, Gallows Humor, was presented by the Theatre 1961 of Richard Barr and Clinton Wilder—the same producers who backed Albee.
 It consisted of two one-act plays—the first dwelling on the final hours of the condemned, the second on the frustrated life of the executioner—which commented on capital punishment.

 Unlike The Prodigal, Mr. Richardson employed comedy in his second playwriting effort, though his concerns remained serious.
 Howard Taubman of the Times said, "Although Gallows Humor is not deep, its style is fresh and incisive.
 There is no reason to doubt his status as an important new talent in the theatre."

 Starring Julie Bovasso and Vincent Gardenia, it ran 40 performances at the Gramercy Arts Theatre.